If you are looking for a southern-inspired old-fashioned dessert, then this easy peach cobbler recipe is a fan favorite that you don't want to miss.

 - 1 cup milk

-Mix together your milk, sugar, flour and the drained syrup from your sliced peaches.
+In a large bowl mix together your milk, sugar, flour, and the drained syrup from your sliced peaches.

 Pour the mixed ingredients over top of the butter.

-Add the peaches layered to the dish but do NOT mix.
+Add the peaches layered on top of the batter but do NOT mix.

 Bake in the oven for approximately 1 hour or until the crust rises and is golden brown.